WebAssembly/spec/document/core/valid/instructions.rst

 .. todo::
  below is the official specification

- (L2) - [ "mut ?" to "mut" in the premise, "double ~" to "expand" ]

- (1)  Erase Unnecessary parentheses, epsilon or ‘?’
-Symbol.

- (2) Change Inequality condition to  existence condition

- (3) Need to add more specific type - [add "structure type","field type", etc]

- (4) Wrong result type. - [Erase "null" in the range type]

- (6) Change “expand()” to expansion

 * The :ref:`defined type <syntax-deftype>` :math:`C.\CTYPES[x]` must exist.

 * The :ref:`expansion <aux-expand-deftype>` of :math:`C.\CTYPES[x]` must be an :ref:`array type <syntax-arraytype>` :math:`\TARRAY~\fieldtype`.